 Mental hurdles (instruction, puzzles, assignments)

-This lineage does not flourish in flats unless the proprietor is exceptionally devoted to daily vigor.
+The lineage does not thrive in apartments unless the proprietor exhibits exceptional dedication to daily vigour.

 The Function of Mental Work

-Mental engagement is equally significant as physical exertion.
+Mental engagement is equally significant to physical exertion.
 Without it, ennui can incite destructive conduct.

 Expenses of Keeping a Cane Corso